carvaq/Capstone-Project/README.md

 ## How to build
 To be able to build this project, two configurations have to be made:
+1. Rename default_config.gradle to config.gradle
-* The Places API key.
+2 Replace dummy Places API key.
 You can get your own from [here](https://developers.google.com/places/android-api/)
 	```groovy
 	android {
 		defaultConfig {